zhao-kun/rl-grpo/README.md

 ### 🎮 For Custom Games
 - Increase `--win-score` and decrease `--fail-score` for longer episodes
 - Increase `--max-fruits` for more challenging gameplay
-- Adjust `--max-steps` based on your game difficulty
+- Adjust `--max-steps` the max-steps of each episode

 ### 🛑 Early Stopping Guide